ipfs-cluster/ipfs-cluster-website/content/documentation/deployment/architecture.md

 * A CRDT-based approach, based on Conflict-Free Replicated Datatypes
 * A Raft-based approach, based on a popular log-based consensus algorithm

 The relevant details and trade-offs between them are outlined in the [Consensus Components](/documentation/guides/consensus) section.
-The choice (which must be performed during initialization and cannot be easily changed), heavily affects the procedures for adding, removing and handling failures in Cluster peers.
+The choice (which must be performed during initialization and cannot be easily changed), heavily affects the procedures for adding, removing and handling failures in Cluster peers. tl;dr: we recommend using the CRDT-consensus component.

 The *shared state* can be inspected with `ipfs-cluster-ctl pin ls` and is the only piece of information present locally in every peer.
 Pin status (`status`) information, or peers information (`peers ls`) for other than the peer that is running the command, must be obtained at runtime from their respective peers and assembled together.